uclaml/Rephrase-and-Respond/README.md

 pip install openai
 pip install tenacity
 ```
-For details of API keys for GPT-4, please refer to [OpenAI API key](https://platform.openai.com/account/api-keys).
+For details of API keys for GPT-4 and GPT-3.5, please refer to [OpenAI API key](https://platform.openai.com/account/api-keys).

 ### Data
 We provide the data used in our experiments along with gpt-4's rephrased questions in [data](data).
 The data is all in json format and contains the following attributes: